molloy-lab/ck-phylo-workshop/day2/README.md

 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) (default mode) on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).
 To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

 Notes:
-* TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
+* Recall that the gene tree summary methods TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
+* Gene tree summary methods are susceptible to gene tree estimation error (GTEE), which could be the result of low phylogenetic signal (if sequences are highly conserved), model violations (e.g., selection or heterotachy), or earlier errors made during ortholog identification and/or multiple sequence alignment.
-* In these labs, both TREE-QMC and ASTRAL return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness).
+* In today's lab, both TREE-QMC and ASTRAL return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness); thus we focus on TREE-QMC.

 Group 2